Why We’re Unhappy: Bertrand Russell’s 8 Timeless Lessons

 6. Deep-Rooted Sense of Sin and Guilt

-According to Russell, behind our moral conscience we can uncover different feelings.
+Behind our moral conscience we can uncover different feelings.
 Firstly, there is the fear of being found out and social rejection.
-Closely linked to this is, and just as powerful, is the feeling of becoming an outcast from the heard.
+Closely linked to this is, and just as powerful, is the feeling of becoming an outcast from the herd.
 People tend to modulate their behavior based on how their actions may be perceived by others, not based on a rational deliberation of what is right or wrong.
-There are of course evolutionary reasons of why this is the case; unfortunately, linking our peace of mind to external circumstances or agents, such as obtaining the approval of peers or neighbors, is not a recipe for fulfilment.

 The sense of sin in its most important form goes even deeper, typically deep-rooted in the subconscious.
 We should be alert to the possibility that our “sense of sin” may originate from still accepting the prohibitions and moral code one was taught in infancy, which may or not be based on a reasonable assumptions.
 Liberation from these early beliefs can be the first step towards happiness for many.